 Kenton Cycle Repair started in the 2020 N McClellan Space in 2012.
 The 740 sq ft shop quickly became packed to the gills with all things bike.
 Since then, the shop has grown has grown with the community.
-We're excited to announce that we're moving a block away to the old Fang and Feather location on N Kilpatrick and Denver.
-It's more space for the things and people we have.
+We're now located a block away at 1926 N Kilpatrick St. It's more space for all the things bike, and people we have.
 No more running into each other!
-We'll keep the same hours throughout the entire move.

 We appreciate your business!

 Rich began his career at the Community Cycling Center in 2004.
 In his 8 years there he repaired nearly ever type of bicycle made.
 He also taught maintenance classes and encouraged all his customers to get their bikes “hecka tightened up."
 He started Kenton Cycle Repair in 2012.
 He takes his time with each customer to make sure he knows exactly what they need, want, and expect.
 He's dedicated to fixing bikes, running the shop, and being an all around good guy.

 In addition to running her own brand, and graphic design business Marbry Walker designed the KCR logo, and creates the majority of marketing materials for the shop.
 She also steps in as the bookkeeper, branding consultant, and all around go-to human for the shop.

 She got her mechanical start in Rich's maintenance classes back in 2007, and went on to apprentice at Citybikes worker-coop, and teach for the Community Cycling Center for 5 years.
 She's been working at KCR since 2014.
 She's best known for her friendliness, and knack for repairing vintage internal hubs.